QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 scientific computing and graph theory related content are needed in the modeling process, it is more appropriate to use the MESA package.

-== Network Structure, Diffusion and Influencers
+== Network Structure, Diffusion and Influencers <label:networkDiffusionLiter>

 === Network topological structure